-Impacts (Please tick or specify) tick or specify) Positive How will you maximise sidentified Supporting evidence Positive/minimise When Both х Impacts identified positive/minimise vvnen will this be mented by?
-Owner + People in extra care settings will live in self-contained apartments including dedicated toileting and bathroom facilities, allowing for privacy and dignity for any residents undergoing gender reassignment Self-contained accor allow for privacy, wh design ethos of extra to flexibly suit chang including the needs undergoing gender r ile the overall care facilities is ing needs, of people Ensure that the desi construction of extra settings accommoda needs of people und gender reassignmen alongside others who protected characteris care ates the ergoing t t ing during the an of the nmodation with Strategy.
-The commissioning team are leading on the tenders for new extra care developments, and engagement with providers of extra care settings while they are in the process of being built - Risk of discrimination due to lack of awarenes and training of people working at new extra care settings, reflecting what could be experienced elsewhere society Ongoing stigma related to gender reassignment within society Extra care operators and support providers will be expected to be responsive to the needs of people undergoing gender reassignment, and support them without discrimination and ensure staff are appropriately trained.
+Impacts (Please tick or specify) Positive Negative Both x Impacts identified How will you maxing positive/minimise negative impacts? vviie n will this be emented by?
+Owner + People in extra care settings will live in self-contained apartments including dedicated toileting and bathroom facilities, allowing for privacy and dignity for any residents undergoing gender reassignment Self-contained accorallow for privacy, who design ethos of extrato flexibly suit change including the needs undergoing gender responses. ile the overall a care facilities is ing needs, of people Ensure that the desi construction of extra settings accommoda needs of people und gender reassignment alongside others wh protected characteri care on-glifespate of have oing during the oan of the mmodation with Strategy.
+The commissioning team are leading on the tenders for new extra care developments, and engagement with providers of extra care settings while they are in the process of being built - Risk of discrimination due to lack of awareness and training of people working at new extra care settings, reflecting what could be experienced elsewhere in society Ongoing stigma related to gender reassignment within society Extra care operators and support providers will be expected to be responsive to the needs of people undergoing gender reassignment, and support them without discrimination and ensure staff are appropriately trained.
 On-going during the lifespan of the Accommodation with Care Strategy.
 The commissioning team are leading on the tenders for new extra care developments (including housing management) and associated care contracts, and staff training delivery will be monitored over the life of these contracts.